 Richard A. Wing, ph.d.

-Dr. Wing serves the Phosplatin team as director of research and operations, responsible for supporting the management of the company's clinical and translational research and operations, along with its supply chain management.
+Dr. Wing serves the Phosplatin team as Vice President of research and operations, responsible for supporting the management of the company's clinical and translational research and operations, along with its supply chain management.
 He was previously a post-doctoral fellow at rockefeller university, and most recently served as associate consultant at defined health, a boutique life sciences consultancy.

 He earned a b.s. degree summa cum laude from vassar college, and his ph.d. in biochemistry from yale university.

 Ms. Frances Bonham is Vice President of Finance and administration of phosplatin therapeutics, responsible for financial and administrative management, along with operational support.
 She has more than 25 years experience in the financial services industry, where she was a managing director at JP Morgan Chase, responsible for covering international clients.
 Most recently she worked in external affairs at the korea society in new york.

 she earned her bachelors' degree from the university of michigan and her M.B.A. from the thunderbird graduate school of global management.